The judge said the case against Soldier F fell well short of the standard required for a conviction

 A way forward

-A Government spokesperson said after the verdicts were delivered: "We note today's judgment.
+A Government spokesperson said after the verdicts were delivered: "We note today's judgement.
 The MOD has provided legal and welfare support throughout, as it does for any veteran involved in a legal process arising from their duties.

-"This case is part of the complex legacy of the Troubles, which affected so many families and communities.
+"This case is part of the complex legacy of The Troubles, which affected so many families and communities.

 "We are committed to finding a way forward that acknowledges the past, whilst supporting those who served their country during an incredibly difficult period in Northern Ireland's history."